-January 5, 2015 — Finding that “Goldilocks” place to retire is a goal for many people.
+Updated June 2019 — (Originally published January , 2015) — Finding that “Goldilocks” place to retire is a goal for many people.
 A town which has just the right weather year round, offers great value for your hard earned dollars, and has everything you need for great year round enjoyment.
 Although it is not always easy to find one place that is great 12 months a year, if you can find one it avoids the problems that come with a snowbird retirement – one where you live in 2 or more places.
 Those issues include having to pay for and maintain 2 households, move back and forth twice each year, and juggle 2 sets of friends, churches, and volunteer work, etc.

 This is part 3 of our series with more great choices for year round living.
 Part 1 identified 5 great towns where we think the year round living is sweet.
-Part 2 gave our top picks for year round living in 5 more categories, such as “Year Round Excitement”, “Most Charming”, “Recreation”, etc. You will find links to Part 1 and Part 2 of the series and a whole lot more choices at the bottom of this article, along with the link to our fascinating 2018 Member Survey results on the opposite of living in one place all year round – being a snowbird and at living in at least 2 places.
+Part 2 gave our top picks for year round living in 5 more categories, such as“Year Round Excitement”, “Most Charming”, “Recreation”, etc. You will find links to Part 1 and Part 2 of the series at the bottom of this article, along with the link to our fascinating 2018 Member Survey results on the opposite of living in one place all year round – being a snowbird and at living in at least 2 places.

 What You Said